 Of course, Thailand isn’t a backwater.
 It is, in fact, just as developed as many western countries in the larger cities so you can easily find condoms here.
 Many condoms you buy in the west are actually made in Thailand.

-But, as you may have heard, Thai men have smaller penises than western men (yes, on average they do, and I have this on very good authority from several gay friends who’ve seen plenty ofthem), so condoms are almost always on the small side for western men.
+But, as you may have heard, Thai men have smaller penises than western men (yes, on average they do, and I have this on good authority from several gay friends who have seen plenty of them), so condoms are often on the small side for western men.

 That means, unless you can find large or extra-large Durex condoms (they sell Durex and other brands at 7-11s and supermarkets all over Thailand) you may find yourself in a bit of a pickle when the Thai condoms you bought suddenly break.

 Honestly, yes.
-I’ve never heard of anyone being stopped by Thai customs and made to hand over their stash of condoms.
+I have never heard of anyone being stopped by Thai customs and made to hand over their stash of condoms.
 They really don’t care.

 So, the rules for condom use in Thailand are simple.
 Bring your own favorite condoms with you and, remember, you can’t go wrong if you shield your dong.

 Yes, Thailand has a high AIDS rate (although it is falling annually), so don’t take any chances.

 Now watch the Bill Gates’ Heroes video about Thailand’s Mr. Condom, Mechai Viravaidya below – the coolest guy in Thailand, and someone who is credited with almost single-handedly lowering the rate of HIV infection in Thailand.